andreisperid/E-TKT/README.md

 <br>

-<h3 align="center">E-TKT is an open source label maker that fuses together both old and contemporary technology to create something as ubiquitous as...
-EMBOSSED LABELS!</h2>
+<h3 align="center"><i>An open source label maker that fuses together both old and contemporary technology to create something as ubiquitous as...
+EMBOSSED LABELS!</i></h2>

 <br>